steenhulthin/FusionTablesPresentation/fusion_tables_and_google_maps.md

 * Some knowledge of Fusion Tables with Google Maps from abandoned project:
 [postnummerkortet.dk](http://postnummerkortet.dk/version2/)
-* Quality data available
+* BBR data quality data available
 * No server cost (for small sites)

-Ok ready as can be!
+Ok, ready as can be!

 !